Principles of opportunity management

 The KION Group’s medium- to long-term strategic opportunities in the Supply Chain Solutions segment arise, in particular, from:

-- further expansion of its position in the market for intralogistics solutions based on the growing acceptance of automation concepts
+- further expansion of the KION Group’s position in the market for intralogistics solutions by focusing on fast-growing market segments with a balanced portfolio of short-term and long-term projects

 Business-performance opportunities arise firstly from ongoing activities to modernize and streamline the KION Group’s production facilities and from the worldwide integration of the production network.
 By investing in new locations and expanding existing ones, products can be assembled nearer to the markets in which they are to be sold, economies of scale can be achieved across the Group, and synergies can be leveraged.
 Secondly, activities are carried out under the KION 2027 strategy aimed at improving operational excellence in logistics, technology & product development, and production and at lowering material and quality costs, for example by reducing the complexity of the product range.